Hello everyone!

 Hello, World!

-the entry point of the program, similar to
+procedure serves as the entry point of the

 When the program is executed, the runtime starts by calling